mohound/sdk/README.md

 ### Purchases

-In case you want to run some ROI campaigns, then you can purchases, both in-app or outside your app, you'll need just to add the following pieces of code to make it work.
+In case you want to run some ROI campaigns, then you'll need to track purchases.
+We support both in-app or outside your app, you'll need just to add the following pieces of code to make it work.

 #### In-app purchases